 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-The three of us had a great time making the passage over.
+The three boats (us, Blue Raven, and Belviene) had a great time making the passage over.
 It’s only 30 NM, and conditions were good for sailing.
 It was nice to team up and talk our way through the pass and the current.

 While going through the pass, we sent Phoenix up to get some video footage.
 Brian on Blue Raven climbed up into his rigging and got some additional video.
 On the VHF I joked with Nichole that the men were being demoted to cameramen and we were getting promoted to captains!